uvizhe/psh/README.md

 ## TODO

-* (lib) Make internal database optional, instead allow using any DB
 * Build Android app
 * Integrate with `keyutils`/`libsecret`

 ## Other notes

-I wrote this code as a part of my study of Rust, it's not perfect, can contain critical security bugs, and the whole idea can be flawed.
+I write this code as a part of my study of Rust, it's not perfect, can contain critical security bugs, and the whole idea can be flawed.